This hybrid dog is also known as a Doxador or a Weinerdor.

 The Dachsador should do best with high-quality dry food specially formulated for their age and activity level.
 The amount too will depend on the physical characteristics and behavior of your dog.
 Highly active dogs will obviously need more food.
 The Dachsador has no other dietary requirements, but it does have a tendency to gain weight, so you should not leave out more food than is necessary.

 In our opinion at A-Z Animals, the best dog food for Dachsadors is Purina ONE SmartBlend True Instinct Natural High Protein Adult Dry Dog Food.

 Since Dachsadors can suffer from back and joint conditions, we like how much calcium is in this natural beef and chicken dog food.
 The real meat contents also provide glucosamine, which contributes to stronger cartilage and joints.
-The vitamin K aids in eye health, and the antioxidants lend themselves to robust immunity.
+Vitamin K aids in eye health, and the antioxidants lend themselves to robust immunity.

 Have your dog try Purina ONE SmartBlend True Instinct Natural High Protein dog food, available on Chewy and Amazon.